GET HELP NOW - email us

 If you or a loved one has suffered from surgical medical malpractice, time is of the essence.
 The laws are complicated, so it is essential to have a skilled and knowledgeable medical malpractice lawyer on your side.

-Whether in settlement negotiations or pursuing a favorable trial verdict, the experienced Pennsylvania medical malpractice attorney Cliff Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann is familiar with the law and thoroughly prepared and committed to achieving a just outcome and getting you the compensation you deserve.
+Whether in settlement negotiations or pursuing a favorable trial verdict, our experienced Pennsylvania medical malpractice attorney is familiar with the law and thoroughly prepared and committed to achieving a just outcome and getting you the compensation you deserve.
 With our sizeable staff, we offer strength in numbers while providing top-notch personal service.

 If you or your loved one has suffered from surgical medical malpractice, do not delay.
-Consult Cliff Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann by calling 1-(570) 323-8711 for a free consultation, or use our online contact form.
+Consult attorney Cliff Rieders by calling (570) 323-8711 for a free consultation, or use our online contact form.

 Based in Williamsport, we serve clients throughout the state of Pennsylvania, offering a free consultation on all injury matters.
 More than that, we offer you experience, knowledge, compassion, and a long history of results.